 Bruce Louden, Greek Myth and the Bible.
 London/New York 2019.

 Week 5 Midterm exam

 Prepare passages for translation in class.
-Those students with only one year of Greek or Latin should try to complete as much of the assignment as possible and will not be penalized for not being ready to translate everything.
+Those students with only one year of Greek or Latin should try to complete as much of the assignment as possible and read the rest in English.
 My hope is to read as much as possible in the original languages.
-Students’ abilities differ and I will be aware of these differences.
+It should get easier as we get further into the readings.
 Learning is our main goal.